mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 <DataGridPro disableColumnPinning />
 ```

+> You may encounter issues if the sum of the widths of the pinned columns is larger than the width of the grid.
+> Make sure that the grid can accommodate properly, at least, these columns.

 ### Controlling the pinned columns

 While the `initialState` prop only works for setting pinned columns during the initialization, the `pinnedColumns` prop allows to change at anytime which columns to pin.